RunClaw Docs

 3. Go to Settings > Agent Zero Config

-4. Set your chat model provider and name (e.g., openai / gpt-4o)
+4. Set your Chat model provider (e.g., openrouter) and model name (e.g., anthropic/claude-3.5-sonnet)

 5. Paste your API key